Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

     ) -> result1: Row
     ```

-## `#!sds fun` groupRowsBy {#safeds.data.tabular.containers.Table.groupRowsBy data-toc-label='groupRowsBy'}
+## `#!sds fun` groupRows {#safeds.data.tabular.containers.Table.groupRows data-toc-label='groupRows'}

-Return a dictionary with copies of the output tables as values and the keys from the key_selector.
+Return a map with copies of the output tables as values and the keys from the key_selector.

 The original table is not modified.